Annex 5.1 - Specificities for associations

 Specificities and recommended adaptations for an association:

 ⏳[WIP] There are different types of activity data : actual, extrapolated, statistical or approximate.
-To allow access to extrapolated or statistical data, ABC and its partners are currently working to facilitate data sharing and pooling between associations using the method.
+To enable access to extrapolated or statistical data, the ABC and its partners are currently working to facilitate data sharing and pooling between associations using the method.
 This initiative aims to provide associations with access to data more representative of their sector.

 Monetary ratios: criterion L1